Austinuc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago | Removes all letters 'c' and 'C' from input 21-reverse | Reverses strings
-22-users_and_homes | Displays all users and their home directories, sorted by users and based on /etc/passwd
+22-users_and_homes | Displays all users and their home directories, sorted by users and based on /etc/passwd 100-empty_casks | Finds empty files and directories in the current dir and all sub dirs, printing only names